History of Black Pool Mill

 Black Pool Mill Restaurant opens its doors to the first customers.
 Access to the mill is greatly enhanced with a passenger lift to the upper three floors, and dumbwaiters installed for food service across all levels.

-Serving Times
+Serving Times:

-Lunch 12:00-4:00pm
+Lunch 12:00-3:30pm

-Afternoon Tea 2:00-4:00pm (Saturday's only)
+Afternoon Tea 12:00-3:30pm